ALDE VALLEY SUFFOLK FAMILY HISTORY GROUP and the GDPR ④

 WATCH WHAT YOU'RE SIGNING …

-To ensure compliance with the latest Policy, please only sign forms at the latest versions, which may be less than the Policy version number shown at the head of this page, and which are —
+To ensure compliance with the latest Policy, please only sign forms at the latest versions, which may be less ("older") or more (slightly "later") than the Policy version number shown at the head of this page.
+The latest versions of each form are —

 |Fieldwork consent||[to be designed, if required]|